okethan35/Boardify/README.md

 - **Search Bar:** Users can search for their friend's profiles to learn more about them and their music tastes.
 - **Interactive Feed Page:** Allows users to like and comment on others' boarding passes, and supports dynamic updates.
 - **QR Codes & Barcodes:** Each pass has a scannable QR code and Spotify barcode, allowing for ease of sharing passes and profiles.
+- **Deployed:** We deployed our website to a public domain at the following link: https://boardify-1hwa.onrender.com/

 ## Technologies